Nadim-Nahle/Movies-Fanatics/README.md

 Here's a brief high-level overview of the tech stack the Well app uses:

-- This project uses the [React JS Library](www.reactjs.org).
+- This project uses the [React Library](www.reactjs.org).
 React is a free and open-source front-end JavaScript library for building user interfaces based on UI components.

-- The admin panel is created using the [React js Library](https://reactjs.org/) inside the [electron js Framework](https://www.electronjs.org).
+- The admin panel is created using the [React Library](https://reactjs.org/) inside the [Electron.js Framework](https://www.electronjs.org).

-- The server side of the project is build using the [Node js](https://nodejs.org/en/) and the [express js Framework](https://expressjs.com/).
+- The server side of the project is build using the [Node.js environment](https://nodejs.org/en/) and the [Express Framework](https://expressjs.com/).

-- For database, the app uses the [mongodb](https://www.mongodb.com/).
+- For database, the app uses the [MongoDB database](https://www.mongodb.com/).
 MongoDB is a source-available cross-platform document-oriented database program.

-- For live chat, the app uses the [socket io](https://socket.io/).
-Socket.IO is a library that enables low-latency, bidirectional and event-based communication between a client and a server.
+- For live chat, the app uses the [Socket io library](https://socket.io/).
+Socket io is a library that enables low-latency, bidirectional and event-based communication between a client and a server.